charmoniumQ/PROBE/docs/benchmark_suite/README.md

   It is difficult to compare provenance tools, given data of different benchmarks on different machines.
   This work runs a consistent set of benchmarks on a single machine over all provenance tools.
 - **A predictive performance model**:
-  The performance overhead of a single provenance system vary from 23% to <1% [DSK: usually ranges go from less to more] [@muniswamy-reddyLayeringProvenanceSystems2009] based on the application, so a single number for overhead is not sufficient.
+  The performance overhead of a single provenance system vary from <1% to 23% [@muniswamy-reddyLayeringProvenanceSystems2009] based on the application, so a single number for overhead is not sufficient.
   This work develops a statistical model for predicting the overhead of \$X application in \$Y provenance system based on \$Y provenance system's performance on our benchmark suite and \$X application's performance characteristics (e.g., number of I/O syscalls).

 ## Methods